 - Compilation of a database on gender lens investing allocations and strategies

 - Creation of a Gender Lens Investing Working Group beginning in August 2018

 This Initiative benefits from the guidance and leadership of an Advisory Committee composed of representatives from four GIIN member organizations with relevant experience and sector expertise in gender lens investing.
-These member organizations include Calvert Impact Capital, Gender Secretariat at International Finance Corporation (IFC), Investing in Women, Phatisa, and RobecoSAM.
+These member organizations include Calvert Impact Capital, Catalyst at Large, Gender Secretariat at International Finance Corporation (IFC), Investing in Women, Phatisa, and RobecoSAM.

 How to Get Involved

 To get involved with the GIIN Gender Lens Investing Initiative or for more information, please contact the Membership Team at email@example.com.

 We are grateful to Investing in Women, an initiative of the Australian Government, and BNY Mellon for their support of the Gender Lens Investing Initiative.